Sri Lankan cricket team in New Zealand in 2005–06

-The Sri Lankan cricket team toured New Zealand for cricket matches during the 2005–06 season.
-Sri Lanka were scheduled to play five one-day international games and three Test matches in the 2004–05 season, beginning their tour on 26 December 2004, but due to the 2004 Indian Ocean earthquake which hit the island of Sri Lanka hard, the Sri Lankan team travelled home after the first of the One Day Internationals.
+The Sri Lankan cricket team toured New Zealand to play both a one-day international (ODIs) and a Test series during the 2005–06 season.
+Sri Lanka were scheduled to play five ODIs and three Test matches in the 2004–05 season, beginning their tour on 26 December 2004, but due to the 2004 Indian Ocean earthquake which hit the island of Sri Lanka hard, the Sri Lankan team travelled home after the first ODI.
 The Test matches were rescheduled to April, and the remaining four ODIs were played between 31 December 2005 and 8 January 2006.